-Many commercial services provide the access to their platforms for third-party developers to increase sales or attract additional audiences.
+Many commercial services provide access to their platforms for thirdparty developers to increase sales or attract additional audiences.
 Examples include the Google Books partner program, Skyscanner Travel APIs, and Uber API.
 [In our case study, it might be the following model: we are a large chain of coffee shops, and we encourage partners to sell our coffee through their websites or applications.]
-Such partnerships are fully commercial: partners monetize their own audience, and the API provider company yearns to get access to extended auditory and additional advertisement channels.
+Such partnerships are fully commercial: partners monetize their own audience, and the API provider company yearns to get access to a broader public and additional advertising channels.
 As a rule, the API provider company pays for users reaching target goals and sets requirements for the integration performance level (for example, in a form of a minimum acceptable click-target ratio) to avoid misusing the API.